 ON CITY-OWNED LAND

-PURPOSE
+I. PURPOSE

 To describe the manner in which specific city-owned or city Trust properties may be used as locations for wireless telecommunications devices that transmit voice or data.

+II.
 POLICY

 It is the policy of the City to effectively balance the needs of its residents, visitors, and businesses to use and have access to state-of-the-art wireless telecommunication systems (such as wireless Internet, voice, and other data communications) with the needs of residents to safely and effectively enjoy their property.
 This Policy shall be used when considering applications to install wireless communications devices on City-owned or City-held property by any wireless telecommunications provider or siting company.